azim2429/E-Commerce-Datawarehouse/README.md

-# E-Commerce-Datawarehouse Using Databricks 🛒
+# E-Commerce Data Warehouse with Azure and Databricks 🛒
 The "E-Commerce Data Warehouse Using Databricks" project involves designing and implementing a robust data warehouse solution tailored for e-commerce data.
 Utilizing Databricks, the project focuses on ingesting and organizing data into a series of medallion tables structured to enhance data quality and facilitate efficient analytics.
 The medallion architecture consists of bronze, silver, and gold layers, progressively refining raw data into curated, high-value insights.
 This structured approach supports scalable data processing and analytics, enabling in-depth business intelligence and reporting for e-commerce operations.

 ## Architecture Diagram